Nuclear Power in Slovenia

 - It has further capacity under consideration.

 Slovenia has a population of 2 million.
 Lignite is its main source of energy.
-Electricity production in 2012 was 15.7 billion kWh gross.
-Net exports range 0.9 to 2.1 billion kWh over 2010-12; most trade is two-way with Croatia, and most export is to Italy.
-Nuclear power from the single reactor supplied 5.5 TWh of the country's electricity in 2012, coal provided 5.1 TWh and hydro 4.1 TWh.
+Electricity production in 2013 was 16.1 TWh gross.
+Net exports range 0.9 to 2.1 billion kWh over 2010-13; most trade is two-way with Croatia, and most export is to Italy.
+Nuclear power from the single reactor supplied 5.3 TWh of the country's electricity in 2013 (6.1 TWh in 2014), coal provided 4.9 TWh and hydro 4.9 TWh.
 Electricity consumption per capita is about 6100 kWh/yr.

 Neighbouring Croatia has 4.5 million people and 4000 MWe installed.
-Some 15% of its electricity comes from the jointly-owned Krsko nuclear plant in Slovenia.
-It was considering building a new nuclear plant of its own in Eastern Slavonia near the Serbian border with capacity of up to 1600 MWe.
+It produced 13.4 TWh gross in 2013.
+Some 20% of its electricity comes from the jointly-owned Krsko nuclear plant in Slovenia (shown as imported in IEA figures).
+It was considering building a new nuclear plant of its own in eastern Slavonia near the Serbian border with capacity of up to 1600 MWe.

 Slovenia has a 696 MWe Westinghouse nuclear reactor in operation, the NPP Krsko, which is jointly owned by Croatia.
 This pressurized water reactor was the first western nuclear power plant in eastern Europe.
 Construction started in 1975 and it was connected to the grid in 1981, entering commercial operation in 1983.
 In 2001 its steam generators were replaced and the plant was uprated 6% then and 3% subsequently.
-Its operational life was designed to be 40 years, but a 20-year extension was confirmed in mid 2015.
+Its operational life was designed to be 40 years, but a 20-year extension was confirmed in mid-2015, subject to inspections in 2023 and 2033.

 It is owned and operated by GEN Energija, which incorporates the Slovenian stake in Nuklearna Elektrarna Krško (NEK), a joint Slovene-Croat company operating Krsko.